Blog

 You may not know exactly how much your operation overspends due to the bullwhip effect, but every time your team goes into operational crisis mode it takes significant resources to recover.
 And the later you identify risks, the more money you spend adjusting your supply chain to respond.
-However, there is a concept that can help mitigate these challenges: the reverse bullwhip effect.
+However, by incorporating risk into demand and supply forecasts, and by catching disruptions before they grow, you can reduce the likelihood of experiencing the bullwhip effect.

 What is the bullwhip effect in supply chains?